 To add nicotine to a short fill bottle, you would need to remove the lid of the bottle followed by the inner top cap.
 Then add your nicotine into the bottle and once this is added you can pop the top cap of the bottle back into place, ensuring it is fitted back correctly, put the lid of the bottle back and then shake the bottle.
-When shaking the bottle for roughly a few minutes, this will mix the nicotine solution with the e-liquid.
+Shaking the bottle for roughly a few minutes will mix the nicotine solution with the e-liquid.

 As you can see, if there is 50ml of e-liquid in a 60ml short fill bottle then there is 10ml of space where you can add a full 10ml bottle containing an 18mg nicotine shot, thus giving you 60ml of e-liquid with a 3mg nicotine content once mixed together.

 Vaping Outlaws are one of the ranges that have just been re-released in 60ml and 100ml short fill bottles and I would honestly check these flavours out as they are amazing.
 A personal favourite would be Four Horsemen which is dessert-based liquid with prominent flavours of vanilla, cream, and cake.

 How to Mix